InnoSoft-Ventures/travel-pulse/README.md

-# **TravelCore**
+# **TravelPulse**

 ## **Project Description**
-**TravelCore** is a monorepo-based platform designed to offer seamless eSIM solutions for travelers and digital nomads.
-Built with flexibility in mind, TravelCore allows users to explore and purchase eSIM plans for various regions, compare options, and manage their eSIM subscriptions, all within a single platform.
+**TravelPulse** is a monorepo-based platform designed to offer seamless eSIM solutions for travelers and digital nomads.
+Built with flexibility in mind, TravelPulse allows users to explore and purchase eSIM plans for various regions, compare options, and manage their eSIM subscriptions, all within a single platform.

 The project is structured using **pnpm** for efficient package management, with **Nx** on top to streamline development workflows across multiple applications and libraries within the monorepo.